-So, how do you ensure that first interaction your target audience has with your website is positive?
+So, how do you ensure that the first interaction your target audience has with your website is a positive one?

 Landing page design is the process of creating an enticing site page for your target audience and website visitors.
 It should encourage them to convert from leads into subscribers or customers.
 Effective landing page design is on-brand, includes your product or service and company information, and incorporates relevant offers and calls-to-action (CTAs).

 Since so many more people search the Internet from different devices and locations, responsive design is necessary to ensure visitors and customers have a pleasant experience on your site.

 Although it’s recommended that your entire website is responsive, it’s critical to have responsive landing page design — again, this is the first page every visitor interacts with and sees when they open your website, so outstanding user experience (UX) is crucial.

 Web pages without responsive design can make for a frustrating experience for visitors — they’ll be dealing with images and text that don’t fit their screen.
 This can potentially cause visitors to abandon your site completely or even visit a competitor’s site instead.

 In addition to having a responsive design, there are many other aspects of creating and designing a landing page that impact your ability to convert visitors into customers and enhance UX.
 So, let’s review some of the most common and important steps for you to take into consideration while designing your landing page.

 How to Design a Landing Page

 Ensure the landing page has a specific purpose.